-We are currently hiring E-Connect Fellows.
-Applications are due December 22, 2017.
+We are not currently hiring E-Connect Fellows.

 The E-Connect Fellowship is a paid environmental communications fellowship at NCEAS that is open to all UCSB graduate and undergraduate students.
 It provides opportunities to build professional skills, experience, and a communications portfolio.